• Skip to primary navigation

 Overall, these similarities make them popular fruit choices across many cultures.

-However, it is important to note that despite their similarities; they do have differences in nutrition content.
+However, note that despite their similarities; they do have differences in nutrition content.

 For example, pawpaw has higher levels of vitamins A and E compared to papaya while Papayas have more potassium content than Pawpaws.